 Partially inspired by classic computer games such as Elite and Master of Orion II, Pardus was developed and published by the Austrian company Bayer & Szell OG.
 Alpha testing of the game began September 2004 and the core feature set was finished by October 1, 2006.

-The game was featured in dozens of media and as of 2012 has a worldwide user base of 400,000 players.
+The game was featured in dozens of media and has a worldwide user base of over 400,000 players.

 Based on reLINE's 1989 PC game "OIL IMPERIUM", you are a manager trying to make money with oil.
 There exist 4 world regions with separate price indices, where you are able to purchase fields and sell your extracted oil.
 As the game takes its course, fires break out, sabotages can happen, and delivery treaties may be signed.
 The TI-92 game was featured on ticalc.org.